rgagnon1982/Project-1/README.md

 Machines within the network can only be accessed by the jumpbox____.

-- _TODO: Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 Jumpbox What was its IP address?_20.102.63.28

 A summary of the access policies in place can be found in the table below.